 - Probation Status- The status granted after a successful appeal.

 - Satisfactory Academic Progress - Satisfactory progress is compliance with the academic progress policy as stated in this document.
-The policy has three major components: GPA, maximum hours and hours passed.
-The maximum hours and hours passed have to do with attempted hours also defined in section XIII.
+The policy has three major components: GPA, pace, and maximum time frame.

 - Semester - A semester is one academic term which may be defined as fall, spring or summer term or combined parts of term.